-Everybody has their story what motivated them to start learning Japanese.
+Everybody has their story of what motivated them to start learning Japanese.
 Mine begins with watching Japanese films.
 When I was around 14/15 my parents used to go out from time to time.
-I mostly spent these nights watching movies which I borrowed from my aunt who was living in the apartment underneath us.
-Most titles didn’t mean anything to me and considering that it was still an era where searching the internet meant booting up your computer and dialing in with a 56k modem, a quick film search wasn’t really an option.
+I mostly spent these nights watching movies that I borrowed from my aunt who was living in the apartment underneath us.
+Most titles didn’t mean anything to me and considering that it was still an era where searching the internet meant booting up your computer and dialing in with a 56k modem (born in 86), a quick film search wasn’t really an option.

 I had to trust my first impression of the cover and the short description on the back of the VHS box.
 One night I picked up Pulp Fiction.
 Same thing here: Never heard of the film before but the cover artwork looked kinda intriguing.

 And how I loved that film.
 I was completely fascinated by it.
 So much that I watched it again the next day and even went to a friend of mine in the evening to watch it for the third time.
 I loved Pulp Fiction.
 Everything about it.
 The dialogue, the setting, and the music.
 It was pure magic.
 Cinematic magic.

 I grew up at my grandparents’ and watched a lot of Buster Keaton, Chaplin, and Laurel & Hardy when I was a kid.
 Not to forget the films by Jacques Tati and the sketches by Rowan Atkinson.
 And we all know how kids are.
 They can watch the same thing tons of times and don’t get tired of it.
 So I definitely watched my fair share of the classics which probably influenced my interest in film later on.

 Pulp Fiction was a turning point for me and spiked a new passion.
 Film.
 I tend to become a little extreme about my hobbies which means that I love to fully indulge myself in something.
 Be it watching and discovering films, collecting records, or studying Japanese.